 Madagascar has carried out insecticide resistance monitoring since 2015 and has reported the results to WHO.
-The country has finalised the insecticide resistance management and monitoring plan.
-Madagascar has secured the finances to sustain universal coverage of LLINs and required ACTs in 2021.
+The country has finalised the insecticide resistance management and monitoring plan and has carried out drug resistance testing since 2018 and has reported the results to WHO.
+Madagascar has secured the finances to sustain universal coverage of LLINs and required ACTs in 2022.
 The country has distributed sufficient LLINs to achieve universal operational coverage of vector control for the targeted at risk population.

-In line with the legacy agenda of the ALMA chair, His Excellency President Uhuru Kenyatta, Madagascar has enhanced the tracking and accountability mechanisms for malaria with the development of a Malaria Control and Elimination Scorecard, although this scorecard is not yet shared on the ALMA Scorecard Knowledge Hub.
+In line with the legacy agenda of the ALMA chair, His Excellency President Uhuru Kenyatta, Madagascar has enhanced the tracking and accountability mechanisms for malaria with the development of a Malaria Control and Elimination Scorecard, although this scorecard is not yet shared on the ALMA Scorecard Hub.